francisstephan/chinese-writer-rust/README.md

     let output = TERA.render("components/zilist.html", &ctx);
     Html(output.unwrap())
 ```
-Now there are other content that do not need tera rendering.
+Now there are other contents that do not need tera rendering.
 Take for instance in the program's menu the `size` tab, which triggers an htmx call as follows :
 ```html
 <li hx-trigger="click" hx-get="/size" hx-target="#content" hx-swap="innerHTML">
 ```